SDTC-CPMed/DigiTwin_framework/README.md

 To calculate the fold changes (FCs) for the DEGs, we run sc_FC_zero-infl-neg-bionmial.R.
 This will compute FCs between allergen challenged vs non-challenged, meaning that a positive FC indicates a higher mean expression in the allergen challenged group.
 Some modifications to the code are needed to compute the FCs between any other pair of groups.

-To plot the distrinbution of DEGs over different time points and cell types, as well as the number of cell types over different time points and treatments, we run plot_DEGs.R.
+To plot the distrinbution of DEGs over different time points and cell types, as well as the number of cell types over different time points and treatment groups, we run plot_DEGs.R.

 1. pre-DEG_analysis.R # statistics and preparation of input files for DEG analysis
 2. Monocle_v3_RAdata.r # Calculate DEGs